fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 ### Force

-`spec.force` is an optional boolean.
+`.spec.force` is an optional boolean field.
 If set to `true`, the controller will replace the resources in-cluster if the patching fails due to immutable field changes.

-You can enable force apply for specific resources by labelling or annotating them with:
+It can also be enabled for specific resources by labelling or annotating them
+with:

 ```yaml
 kustomize.toolkit.fluxcd.io/force: enabled